Phoenix Self-Driving Car Accident Lawyer

 Some of the evidence you can use to establish liability for a crash includes police reports, medical records, photos from the crash scene, expert testimony, surveillance footage, and eyewitness accounts.

-How Long Do I Have to File a Lawsuit After a Self-Driving Car Accident?
+How Long Do I Have to File a Self-Driving Car Accident Lawsuit?

-Every state has different laws concerning how long after an accident you can file a personal injury lawsuit.
+Every state has different laws concerning how long you can file a personal injury lawsuit after an accident.
 In other words, how long you have to file a lawsuit depends on where the accident happened.
+Arizona’s statute of limitations for personal injury cases, including self-driving car accident cases, is two years from the date of the accident.
 But no matter how long you have to file a lawsuit, speak to an attorney right away after a crash so they can start on your case and preserve critical evidence.

 How Much Does It Cost to Hire a Self-Driving Car Accident Lawyer?

-Despite what self-driving car manufacturers tell us, these vehicles are not entirely safe.
-In fact, they have led to severe injuries and even deaths.
+Despite what self-driving car manufacturers like Tesla tell us, these vehicles are not entirely safe.
+In fact, they have led to severe and catastrophic injuries and even deaths.
 The self-driving car accident lawyers at Gallagher & Kennedy know what it takes to hold these companies accountable for their dangerous products.
-Call us today at (602) 530-8400 or visit our contact page for a free consultation.
+Call us today at (602) 530-8400 or visit our contact page for your free consultation.

 Client Testimonial